Meet Our Music Instructors

 Voice

 Paula Alva Garcia (soprano) started her music education in Trujillo, Peru with the renowned soprano Martha Perez.
 She participated in numerous recitals and concerts and received several master classes.
 In 2017 she came to the United States to study with Dr. Jeanie Darnell at FGCU.
 She played the role of Berta in “The Barber of Seville” in Trujillo in 2018 and has also been a soloist with the Symphonic Orchestra of Trujillo many times.
 She has participated in several performances in and out of school and she was also an active member of Opera Naples (Florida).
 Currently she is studying for a master’s in music performance at the University of Oregon under the guidance of Dr. Camille Ortiz, where she performs with the Opera ensemble and has GE duties.
+She now teaches voice lessons as a music instructor at Pavilanis School of Music.

 Woodwind Instructors